FINANCIAL AID RATE73%

-The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $7,400.
+The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $11,600.
+To calculate a more personalized cost visit the net price calculator.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 - Tuition estimates per year: